FabienThich/FabienThich/README.md

 ## Welcome To My GitHub!

 I am a high school student at Northview Heights Secondary School.
-I recently started an internship at <a href="https://www.northpnd.com">North P&D, Inc</a> to gain valuable experience in Software Engineering through hands-on activities.
+I recently started an internship at [North P&D, Inc](https://www.northpnd.com) to gain valuable experience in Software Engineering through hands-on activities.
 You can read all about my internship journey on my personal website linked in my bio.

 #### Hobbies and Interest: